-- 1 lb carrots cut in strips
+- 1 lb carrots, cut in strips

-- 2 granny smith apples (optional) peeled, cored and sliced thickly
+- 2 granny smith apples (optional), peeled, cored and sliced thickly

-- 2 sweet potatoes peeled and sliced lengthwise
+- 2 sweet potatoes, peeled and sliced lengthwise

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

-- 1 tsp sea salt
+- 1 teaspoon sea salt

-- 1/2 tsp black pepper
+- ½ teaspoon black pepper

-- 1 tsp Italian seasoning
+- 1 teaspoon Italian seasoning, (optional)

-- 1/2 cup brown sugar
+- ½ cup brown sugar